 Seek a professional’s help.
 Try formal courses that will help you get over your fear of flying (I have listed some of them in point #1)

 NOTE: You can also go to your doctor to ask for a suitable medication/drug that you can use during a flight.
 Some people have used sleeping pills, herbal teas, etc. and it’s possible these could work best for you as well because they are proven to work most of the time.
 But personally, I don’t recommend medication since it could never really answer the problem; it’s rather a form of ‘escaping’ the problem.
+I personally don’t want to depend on it… yet of course, I understand if this might be the only way for you for now.
 That being said, do use medication with caution!

 While we’re still on the topic of substances, if I may add, try to avoid caffeine and alcohol.
 For one thing, the properties of caffeine can inadvertently cause nervousness and anxiety.
 In every flight, it’s important to keep yourself well-hydrated and your blood sugar on check — coffee is something that won’t fulfill this goal.
 Therefore, it’s rather best to stick to water and juices.

 Whereas for alcohol, though it helps for a short while, you should know that drinking one glass during a flight would equal to drinking nearly two because when you’re high up in the air, there is less oxygen than what you would normally breathe when on ground thereby making you more intoxicated.
 Additionally, you can get more motion sickness because of it and that definitely wouldn’t be pleasant at all.
 (Save for the fact that you might inconvenience the people around you once you start to reek of alcohol or become too tipsy).